DIY Approaches to RAID 10 Recovery

 A typical RAID10 array consists of two identical disk sets (due to mirroring) of RAID0 arrays.
 Therefore you should have one full set of disks belonging to RAID 0 before you start the recovery.
 To get such a set you need to exclude one disk from each pair.

 - The resultant set must contain exactly N/2 disks.
-If there are less than N/2 disks in the set, the array is unrecoverable.
+If there are less than N/2 disks in the set, the array is unrecoverable.- If the controller has failed but disks are OK, you can use any one disk from each pair in the set.- If one of the disks in the pair is mechanically damaged then you should exclude this failed disk.

 Once you got the full set of disks, all you need is to recover RAID 0 using disks from this set.